 Our whale watching and marine excursions take us into famed Johnstone Strait and the Broughton Archipelago.
 Literally minutes from the front door of Farewell Harbour Lodge, Johnstone Strait and the Broughton Archipelago are renowned for the presence of the Northern Resident Orca population.
 Unlike the Southern Resident Orcas, the Northern Resident population has been increasing or stable over the past many years.
 The Northern Resident Orcas come into these waters mid to late July and stay into late September and early October although exact timings can change from year to year.

-Our marine excursions also takes us on a search for majestic Humpback whales, thrilling Dall’s porpoises, Pacific White Sided dolphins and Steller sea lions in addition to the many bald eagles and seabirds who inhabit the area.
+Our marine excursions also takes us on a search for majestic Humpback whales, thrilling Dall’s porpoises, Pacific White Sided dolphins, Steller sea lions, and sea otters in addition to the many bald eagles and seabirds who inhabit the area.

 Throughout our season from June to October, our local waters are blessed with an ever-burgeoning population of Humpback whales.
 The population of these gentle giants has been dramatically increasing over the last number of years.
 Data collected by MERS (Marine Education & Research Society), put the number of Humpbacks feeding in the region of northern Vancouver Island at over 170 individuals.
 Each year MERS publishes an extraordinary catalogue of each individual Humpback whale known to frequent our local waters, many of whom are named.
 The individual whales are identified principally by the nicks, notches and colouration of the underside of their tail flukes.
 Our guests love to try and capture the perfect 'ID' photo.
 The best ID shots get sent electronically to MERS to assist in their scientific pursuit to better understand these unique and beautiful creatures.